vkern/Digital-Safety-for-Open-Researchers/ROADMAP.md

 ### Week 7-9
 * Put out a formal call for contributors and beta testers at Mozilla Global Sprint, May 10-12
 * Marketing: Put out a call to the UW Community for expert help during the Global Sprint
-* Add content to draft module on doxing
+* Add content to draft module on doxxing
 * Interview for and compile case study

 ### Week 10-12